qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 some OS versions, the above commands to open the browser might not work at all.
 This could be an insurmountable problem.

-However, QGIS sits on top of the incredibly powerful and versatile Qt4 library.
+However, QGIS sits on top of the incredibly powerful and versatile Qt library.
 Also, QGIS actions can be arbitrary, tokenized (i.e. using variable information based on the contents of a field attribute) Python commands!

 Now you'll see how to use a python action to show a web page.
-It's the same general idea as opening a site in an external browser, but it requires no browser on the user’s system since it uses the Qt4 QWebView class (which is a webkit based html widget) to display the content in a pop up window.
+It's the same general idea as opening a site in an external browser, but it requires no browser on the user’s system since it uses the Qt QWebView class (which is a webkit based html widget) to display the content in a pop up window.

 Instead of Google, let's use Wikipedia this time.
 So the URL you request will